Robert R. Davis: Government service

 From 1977 to 1979, Davis was a financial economist at the Federal Deposit Insurance Corporation.
 He worked at Harris Trust and Savings Bank in Chicago as international economist from 1979 to 1984, at which time he returned to Washington to work as senior economist on the Joint Economic Committee.

 President Ronald Reagan announced his intent to nominate Davis for a seat on the CFTC in July 1984.
 Davis was confirmed by a voice vote in the Senate on September 28, 1984, and took his seat on the Commission on October 3.
 At the CFTC, Davis worked to update regulations on hedging and risk management, initiated a review of OTC derivatives and swaps, and helped oversee the regulatory response to the 1987 stock market crash.

 Private sector

 After leaving the CFTC in April 1990, Davis joined the New York Mercantile Exchange as senior vice president.
 In 1993, he joined America's Community Banks—a trade group for thrifts and mutual banks—as executive vice president and director of government relations.
 At ACB, Davis led the organization's policy engagement on the Gramm–Leach–Bliley Act, the Deposit Insurance Funds Act of 1996, and the 1996 tax bill.

-After ACB merged into the American Bankers Association in 2007, Davis remained as executive vice president overseeing housing and mortgage market policy development, GSE policy, minority bank issues, bank fraud and risk management, and mutual institutions.
-Prior to his retirement in 2020, Davis led an award-winning ABA initiative based on the MStar risk mapping tool to build a shared classification for cybersecurity risks and scenarios.
+After ACB merged into the American Bankers Association in 2007, Davis remained as executive vice president overseeing housing and mortgage market policy development, GSE policy, minority bank issues, bank fraud and risk management, as well as mutual institutions.
+Before his retirement in 2020, Davis spearheaded an award-winning ABA initiative based on the MStar risk mapping tool to establish a shared classification for cybersecurity risks and scenarios.